bark-simulator/bark-simulator.github.io/src/data/tutorials/bark_ml_getting_started.md

 BARK machine learning (BARK-ML) extends the BARK framework for artificial intelligence applications.
 It offers training environments as well as sophisticated agents that can master complex traffic scenarios, e.g. by using reinforcement learning.
-To use BARK-ML, you need to have the same [prerequisites](/tutorials/) as when using BARK.
+To use BARK-ML, you need to have the same [prerequisites](/tutorials/) satisfied as when using BARK.

 ## Installing BARK-ML
 Similar to BARK, run these steps: